How to Ace the Harvard Interview

 Harvard Interview Questions and Answers

-Now that you know what to expect during your interview, it may be helpful to also know the types of Harvard interview questions you’ll be asked!
+Now that you know what to expect during your interview, it may be helpful to also know the types of Harvard admission interview questions you’ll be asked!

 1. Questions About Your Interests